 I get my motivation from my family, doctors, and nurses.
 I couldn't have done anything without them.
 Every moment, every second I was, and am still struggling, but I don't want to give up for the sake of the family.
 I was just 25 when I got diagnosed with brain cancer - Ependymoma.
 I had many more dreams and visions of my life.
 I planned my education.
 I wanted to have a business, and I used to tell my friends that start reading the newspaper, and one day, you will definitely read an article about me being a successful businesswoman.
 Being a successful businesswoman was my dream.

 I used to sketch.
 I love painting, and I do pencil sketching.
 Even without proper vision, I wanted to do something for my doctor, so I made his sketch.
 I also used to play the guitar.
 My brother used to take me out on the hospital campus so that I could spend some time in greenery.
 All these things used to relax my mind amidst all the chaos.
-Initially, I was not fond of going to the top floor of the hospital to watch the view, but gradually that became one of my most favourite part of the day for which I used to wait for my brother.
+Initially, I was not fond of going to the top floor of the hospital to watch the view, but gradually, that became one of my most favorite parts of the day for which I used to wait for my brother.

 I gained so much confidence after going to the office.
 No one discriminates me there; everyone encourages me.